 Europe, more than hundred shows on five tours in the whole US (nope, we didn’t make it to Hawaii and Alaska), one solid tour through Japan and festivals such as With Full Force, Holidays in the

 Sun (in the UK, San Francisco and New Jersey), Force Attack, The Dour Festival, The Beer Olympics in Atlanta and various other festivals in different countries.
 Personal highlights to me were

 among others our full, 7 weeks US Tour together with the Ducky Boys and Dropkick Murphys, shows at the Whiskey and the Troubadour in Hollywood and last but not least three sold out shows at the

 Oxymoron played its last show in November 2002 in Berlin.

-However, currently an Oxymoron Tribute Compilation is put together in the US which I think honors the band’s work.
+However, an Oxymoron Tribute Compilation has been released which I think honors the band’s work.
 It will also contain songs of some bands we played and toured with and other interesting acts.
-I am curious!
+Check it out!

 A little while after Oxymoron ceased playing I got to play the first and only show for the project Missy and The Fits here in Berlin.
 Since then, I have stayed a Fits-Family member and we enjoyed some good studio sessions together over the years in Berlin and Hamburg.